quicwg/base-drafts/draft-ietf-quic-recovery.md

 received at t = 12.2.

 The congestion period is calculated as the time between the oldest and newest lost packets: 8 - 1 = 7.
-The duration for establishing persistent congestion
-is: 2 * 3 = 6.
-Because the threshold was reached and because none of the
+The persistent congestion duration is: 2 * 3 = 6.
-packets between the oldest and the newest lost packets were acknowledged, the network is considered to have experienced persistent congestion.
+Because the threshold was reached and because none of the packets between the oldest and the newest lost packets were acknowledged, the network is considered to have experienced persistent congestion.

 While this example shows the occurrence of PTOs, they are not required for persistent congestion to be established.